AlvinKab/SPRINT_02-CENTRAL-REPO/README.md

 # SPRINT_02-CENTRAL-REPO
-NOTE‼️‼️the play again/restart button will appear after there is a win or draw
+NOTE‼️‼️the play again/restart button will appear after there is a win or draw❌⭕